emresertoz/PeriodSuite/README.md

 When you hit enter on the first code block, integration will start automatically.
 You can follow the progress of integration from the printed messages.
 Once integration is complete, the periods are printed on the screen and are written into the file `lastPeriods` in a way readable by Magma.

 From within SageMath, you can use the value `periods` or from within Magma type `load "lastPeriods"`.
 The latter command sets `M` to be the period matrix.
+Now you can use the built-in features of `period-suite` to work with this period matrix.

+### Hodge rank

+Let us suppose `M` is the period matrix of an even dimensional complex hypersurface `X` computed by the method above.
+We offer a function to compute the *virtual* Hodge rank of `X` from `M`, e.g., the *virtual* Picard rank of `X` when `X` is a surface:

+    Magma> HodgeRank(M,p,q);

+Where `p` is the number of digits to which entries of `M` are known to match the actual period matrix --- this is obtained from the rigorous error bounds during integration.
+The integer `q` must be strictly less than `p`, the number `p-q` is the number of digits that will be used in the actual lattice computations, the remaining `q` digits will be used for verification of relations to avoid over-fitting.

+Here *virtual* refers to the fact that the computed number may in principle differ from the Hodge rank, in particular when the precision of the period matrix `M` is too low.
+We will offer an analysis of the reliability of this method in an upcoming paper.

 ## Examples